pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/methods.md

 # Methods

-The following methods can be placed in your field type file and will be run by PyroStreams at various times.
+The following methods can be placed in your field type file and will be run by Streams at various times.
 The only truly required method is **form_output**, the rest are optional.

 * {{ docs:id_link title="Basic Data Formatting" }}
 * {{ docs:id_link title="Alternative Formatting" }}